-In parallel with the progress that has been described above, a number of other key activities have been completed.
+In parallel with the progress that has been described above, a number of other key activities were completed.

-A specialist company has been appointed to recruit the necessary number of pilot participants, targeted at approximately 1500.
-A pilot participant data platform is being prepared to administer the recruitment process and to provide a portal to enable user acceptance questions to be issued/accessed and for pilot participants to access training/briefing materials.
+A specialist company was appointed to recruit a target number of approximately 1500 pilot participants and to provide marketing support.
+Furthermore, a specification for the development of a pilot participant data platform (PPDP) was prepared to administer the recruitment process and to provide a portal to enable user acceptance questions to be issued/accessed and for pilot participants to access training/briefing materials.